embl-cba/imagej-courses/imagej-practical.md

 **Important: Don't press [Apply] as this will in fact change the pixel values.**

+&nbsp;

+&nbsp;

 ## Activity: Explore different LUTs

 - Open image "../image-inspection/B.tif"  [File > Open]
 - Explore different LUTs [Image > Lookup Tables], e.g.
 	- Grays
+		- If you have no specific other reason, this is the "go-to" LUT
 	- HiLo
+		- Good for seeing saturated pixels
 		- Red: highest, Blue: lowest
 		- Important note: "highest" and "lowest" depend on your Brightness&Contrast settings!
 	- Fire
+		- Good for seeing dim and bright values at the same time

+&nbsp;

+&nbsp;

 # Important numerical properties of microscopy images